jackbrucesimpson/Notebooks/README.md

-# Notebooks
+# PhD Notebooks

-Notes and analysis covering:
+Notes and analysis from my PhD writeup
-- PhD
-- Self-learning
-- Setup notes